somethingreallycool123/Imgisworth16x16/README.md

 ---

 ## Dataset
 The [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
-For this project, images are resized and divided into 16x16 patches for input to the ViT model.
+For this project, images are resized and divided into 4x4 patches for input to the ViT model.

 ### Dataset Handling:
-- Downloaded automatically using PyTorch’s `torchvision.datasets` module.
+- Downloaded using PyTorch’s `torchvision.datasets` module.
-- Preprocessed into 16x16 patches.
+- Preprocessed into 4x4 patches.

 ---